-We are asking you to take part in this research study because you have advanced intrahepatic cholangiocarcinoma that is no longer controlled with the first chemotherapy you tried.
+We are asking you to take part in this research study because you have anal canal cancer that has spread to limited number of places in your body; this is called metastatic disease.

 Taking part in this study is your choice.